erocoar/vetoboxing/README.md

 2. Save Options and Voters

- Current Options and voter setup can be saved in specified folder
+ ⋅⋅⋅Current Options and voter setup can be saved in specified folder

 3. Run Game